deeleman/jarvey/README.md

 ## Documentation ##

 At this moment Jarvey is still in development.
-Installation instructions and a detailed tutorial about its API and functionality including a complete suite of tests will be available soon.
+Installation instructions and a detailed tutorial covering extensively its API and functionality will be available soon.

 ----------
 # License - "BSD License" #